Children are multifaceted like a prism. They all deserve an education that reflects their unique identities.

-Summits are held annually in regions across the country and are open to all LGBTQ+ and allied corps members, alumni, staff, partners, and students.
+Summits take place in the fall and will be held virtually in 2021, open to all LGBTQ+ and allied corps members, alumni, staff, partners, and students.
 Summit attendees make recommendations for teacher preparation, student support, school culture, policy, and more.

 Inclusiveness is at the Heart of Our Work